ShaunPrice/ROS_for_Waveshare_Alphabot2/README.md

 Install the image onto your Raspberry Pi using the Ubiquity Robotics instructions.

-## Install the RGB LED library
-> This funtion is not currently finished.
-A server is required due to the permissions required.
-Install the ws2812b RGB LED driver python library for the Raspberry PI:

-    sudo pip install rpi_ws281x

 The Ubiquity Robotic Raspberry Pi image includes a dtoverlay which configures the GPIO for some functions they have implemented.
 Unfortunately, this feature also turns on the Alphabot2's motors at startup.
 You need to remove this overlay from the **/boot/config.txt** file as follows:

     sudo nano /boot/config.txt